AyuubMohamud/Biriq/rtl/frontend/frontend.md

 - Decode

 General overview:\
-The Biriq frontend does not predict individual branches but rather predicts instructions packets.
+The frontend does not predict individual branches but rather predicts instructions packets.
 An instruction packet is simply just two instructions at a 64-bit aligned address.
 The frontend predicts which instructions are the actual taken branch inside a packet and masks off any instructions that are predicted not to be executed.